 Hunting for New Jersey first time home buyer grants to purchase that home?
-Find the best grants, programs for home buying in New Jersey and other down payment assistance available to you.
+Find the best grants, programs for home buying in New Jersey and other down payment assistance available to you below.

 It can be exciting yet sometimes terrifying!
 However, don't let yourself become overwhelmed with the process.

 It is my plan to give you some useful

 information about mortgage grants that can help with this emotional voyage.

-To begin with, the State of New Jersey does offer a New Jersey first time home buyer grant program for its residents.
-This is good news because not all states are able to offer assistance to first time home buyers.
+To begin with, the State of New Jersey does not offer a New Jersey first time home buyer grant program for its residents.
+It used to, but now it has some awesome assistance programs that can become like a grant.

 The state agency which maintains New Jersey's first time home buyer grant program is the New Jersey Housing and Mortgage Finance Agency.